f5devcentral/techxchange-gitops-lab/docs/brewz-application.md

     How does traffic get to our application?

 1. Open the `virtual-server.yaml` file.
 This file contains a `VirtualServer` custom resource that NGINX Ingress Controller will consume to secure, route and shape our traffic destined for the Brewz application.
 Thanks to the `VirtualServer`'s `host` field, NGINX Ingress Controller will accept and route traffic associated with this host name from the XC Load Balancer to the appropriate services.
-We will examine the `VirtualService` and `VirtualServerRoute` resources in detail next in this lab.
+We will examine the `VirtualServer` and `VirtualServerRoute` resources in detail next in this lab.

-1. The remaining manifests are Policy resources to provide rate limiting and JWT authorization services to Brewz microservices.
+1. The remaining manifests are `Policy` resources to provide rate limiting and JWT authorization services to Brewz microservices.

 ## Examine NGINX Dashboard in Grafana